blakeaw/GAlibrate/README.md

 | :--- |
 |  GAlibrate is still under heavy development and may rapidly change. |

 GAlibrate installs as the `galibrate` package.
-It is compatible (i.e., tested) with Python 3.6.
+It is compatible (i.e., tested) with Python 3.6 and 3.7.

 Note that `galibrate` has the following core dependencies:
    * [NumPy](http://www.numpy.org/)